ruggiero/galstep/README.md

 get a lot thicker.

 3- The vertical equilibrium of the gas component depends on your simulation setup.
-If you use radiative cooling, it will settle in a very short timescale (a few tens of Myr at most).
+If you use radiative cooling, it will settle on a very short timescale (a few tens of Myr at most).
 If not, it will take about one rotation period to reach equilibrium.